TheRealMolen/gogogo/README.md

 gogogo
 ======

-my voyage into vhdl (using Mike Fields' 'Intro to Spartan FPGA' book)
+My voyage into vhdl (using Mike Fields' excellent ['Intro to Spartan FPGA'](http://papilio.cc/uploads/Papilio/IntroToSpartanFPGABook.pdf) book)

-I'm using a Papilio One 500 v2.04 with a LogicStart MegaWing v1.2
+I'm using a [Papilio One 500 v2.04](http://papilio.cc/index.php?n=Papilio.PapilioOne) with a [LogicStart MegaWing v1.2](http://papilio.cc/index.php?n=Papilio.LogicStartMegaWing)

 Who knows where this will end....